dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 We describe the internal implementation of the Orleans's membership protocol below.

+The protocol relies on an external service to provide an abstraction of `MembershipTable`. `MembershipTable` is a flat No-SQL like durable table that we use for 2 purposes.
+First, it is used as a rendezvous point for silos to find each other and Orleans clients to find silos.
+Second, it is used as to store the current membership view  (list of alive silos) and helps coordinate the agreement on the membership view.
+We currently have 4 implementation of the `MembershipTable`: based on Azure Table, SQL server, Apache Zookeper and in-memory emaulation for development.
+In addition to `MembershipTable` each silo participates in fully distributed peer-to-peer membership protocol that detects failed silos and reaches agreement on alive silos.
+We start by desribing the membership protocol and later on desrcribe the implementation of the `MembershipTable`.

 ### The Basic Membership Protocol:

-1. Upon startup every silo writes itself into a well-known table (passed via config) in a configured data storage such as [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/) or one provided by a ADO.NET.
-When Azure Table Storage is used, the Azure deployment id is used as a partition key and the silo identity (`ip:port:epoch`) as row key (epoch is just time in ticks when this silo started).
+1. Upon startup every silo writes itself into a well-known `MembershipTable` (passed via config).
+A combination of silo identity (`ip:port:epoch`) and service deployment id are used as unique keys in the table (epoch is just time in ticks when this silo started).
 Thus `ip:port:epoch` is guaranteed to be unique in a given Orleans deployment.
-Otherwise the deployment ID is configured as appropriate for the given deployment environment and storage backend in configuration.

 2. Silos monitor each other directly, via application pings ("are you alive" `heartbeats`).
 Pings are sent as direct messages from silo to silo, over the same TCP sockets that silos communicate.
 That way, pings fully correlate with actual networking problems and server health.
 Every silo pings X other silos.
 A silo picks whom to ping by calculating consistent hashes on other silos' identity, forming a virtual ring of all identities and picking X successor silos on the ring (this is a well-known distributed technique called [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) and is widely used in many distributed hash tables, like [Chord DHT](http://en.wikipedia.org/wiki/Chord_(peer-to-peer))).

-3. If a silo S does not get Y ping replies from a monitored servers P, it suspects it by writing its timestamped suspicion into P’s row in the Azure table.
+3. If a silo S does not get Y ping replies from a monitored servers P, it suspects it by writing its timestamped suspicion into P’s row in the `MembershipTable`.

 4. If P has more than Z suspicions within K seconds, then S writes that P is dead into P’s row, and broadcasts a request for all silos to re-read the membership table (which they’ll do anyway periodically).

 5. In more details:

-	5.1 Suspicion is written to the Azure table, in a special column in the row corresponding to P. When S suspects P it writes: “at time TTT S suspected P”.
+	5.1 Suspicion is written to the `MembershipTable`, in a special column in the row corresponding to P. When S suspects P it writes: “at time TTT S suspected P”.

 	5.2 One suspicion is not enough to declare P as dead.
 You need Z suspicions from different silos in a configurable time window T, typically 3 minutes, to declare P as dead.
-The suspicion is written using optimistic concurrency control based on [Azure Table ETags](http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).
+The suspicion is written using optimistic concurrency control provided by the `MembershipTable`.

         5.3 The suspecting silo S reads P's row.